 When more than $100,000 are embezzled, first-degree felony charges apply.
 One can face up to 30 years in state prison and a fine of up to $10,000.

-Do not hesitate to contact a tough criminal defense attorney in West Palm Beach to fight the embezzlement charges against you.
-Brian Gabriel has served Palm Beach and surrounding counties for over 25 years providing thorough and competent legal representation.
-Receive a free case evaluation by calling 561-622-5575 or contact The Law Office of Gabriel & Gabriel online.
+Do not hesitate to contact a criminal defense attorney in West Palm Beach to fight embezzlement charges against you the moment you discover you are named in an investigation.
+Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel has served Palm Beach and surrounding counties for over 25 years providing thorough and competent legal representation to those facing a number of theft charges, including embezzlement.
+As a Top 100 Lawyer with the National Trial Lawyers, you can trust him to provide a thorough and competent legal defense.
+Receive a free case evaluation by calling 561-622-5575 or complete our contact form.